 - Developing a health inequalities strategy by 31 December 2023.
-This will articulate our system-wide approach to tackling health inequalities, particularly in access, experience and outcomes, in line with our new legal duties - We will work alongside quality assurance and improvement leads to ensure the fundamental standards of quality are delivered - including managing quality risks (including safety risks) and, in particular, addressing inequalities and variation.
-We also have a goal to continually improve the quality of services, in a way that makes a real difference to the people using them - Delivering the five priority areas for improvement of healthcare inequalities through the Improving population health portfolio and other portfolios.
-We have aligned our local improvement of healthcare inequalities on the following table:
+This will articulate our systemwide approach to tackling health inequalities, particularly in access, experience and outcomes, in line with our new legal duties. - We will work alongside quality assurance and improvement leads to ensure the fundamental standards of quality are delivered including managing quality risks (including safety risks) and, in particular, addressing inequalities and variation.
+We also have a goal to continually improve the quality of services, in a way that makes a real difference to the people using them.

+Delivering the five priority areas for improvement of healthcare inequalities through the Improving population health portfolio and other portfolios.
+We have aligned our local improvement of healthcare inequalities as outlined below:

-National Priority Actions Area Restore NHS Supporting elective recovery and restoring services inclusively to ensure services inequalities are addressed - focusing on waiting lists. inclusively Identifying health inequalities associated with diagnostics, elective and cancer care and put measures in place to reduce their impact (see Planned Care Section).
-Mitigate One Health and Care: Shared Care Record (ShCR) - will ensure that by 2024 against digital ICS constituent organisations are connected to an integrated life-long health and exclusion care record, sharing data across NHS and local government organisations, and Ensure supporting collaboration at system, inter-regional and regional levels, including datasets are West Midlands ShCR and Secure Data Environment West Midlands partnership. complete and PHM: Implement intelligence infrastructure to enable PHM to understand the timely population.
-Accelerate Alcohol preventative Develop improvement of optimal Alcohol Care teams in hospitals with the programmes highest rates of alcohol dependence-related admissions Develop an Alcohol Harm Reduction Strategy by 31 December 2023 to underpin the ICP strategy.
-Tobacco Embed and continually improve the development of tobacco dependence treatment services in all inpatient and maternity settings through the Tobacco Steering Group Evidenced-based (PH48/NG92/PH26) smoking cessation offer available for at-risk populations, inpatients, pregnant women and for those with SMI Smoke-free pregnancy pathways to support the Saving Babies' Lives care bundle and a significant driver in delivering the ambition to reduce the number of stillbirths (Maternity section).
+ional ority Area Actions Restore NHS services inclusively Supporting elective recovery and restoring services inclusively to ensure inequalities are addressed - focusing on waiting lists.
+Identifying health inequalities associated with diagnostics, elective and cancer care and put measures in place to reduce their impact (see Planned Care Section).
+3. Mitigate against digital exclusion Ensure datasets are complete and timely One Health and Care: Shared Care Record (ShCR) - will ensure that by 2024 ICS constituent organisations are connected to an integrated life-long health and care record, sharing data across NHS and local government organisations, and supporting collaboration at system, inter-regional and regional levels, including West Midlands ShCR and Secure Data Environment West Midlands partnership.
+PHM: Implement intelligence infrastructure to enable PHM to understand the population.
+Accelerate preventative programmes Alcohol Develop improvement of optimal Alcohol Care Teams in hospitals with the highest rates of alcohol dependence-related admissions.
+Develop an Alcohol Harm Reduction Strategy by 31 December 2023 to underpin the ICP strategy.
+Tobacco Embed and continually improve the development of tobacco dependence treatment services in all inpatient and maternity settings through the Tobacco Steering Group.
+Evidenced-based (PH48/NG92/PH26) smoking cessation offer available for atrisk populations, inpatients, pregnant women and for those with SMI.
+Smoke-free pregnancy pathways to support the Saving Babies' Lives care bundle and a significant driver in delivering the ambition to reduce the number of stillbirths (Maternity section).
 Obesity and weight management Improve uptake of lifestyle services through cross-portfolio working, for example, Diabetes Prevention Programme and Low-Calorie Diets (ELF section).
 Implementation of the new Digital Weight Management Programme and digitally supported self-management services.
-The delivery of our identified provider collaborative projects around Tier 3 and 4 weight management (Planned care section).
+The delivery of our identified Provider Collaborative projects around Tier 3 and 4 weight management (Planned care section).
 Antimicrobial resistance (AMR) Antimicrobial resistance continues to be a priority for the ICS.
-The focus of work will continue to support the appropriate management of antibiotics to optimisation section).
+The focus of work will continue to support the appropriate management of antibiotics to ensure effective prescribing through local formularies in line with national guidance and local microbiological intelligence.
+(Pharmacy and medicines optimisation section).
+Vaccination and immunisation Vaccination is one of the most effective public health interventions to prevent the spread of infectious disease and its complications.
+Work is ongoing with NHS England to review the future Vaccination Strategy which, aligned to be approviders to deliver responsive, effective vaccination services which ensure access for all.
+Recent experience from the